Let's take a look at causes of megaloblastic anemia.

 It is an important slide, a lot of things that are occurring here.

-First, let's take a look at the peripheral blood smear and which end up seeing there are megaloblast.
+First, let's take a look at the peripheral blood smear and what you end up seeing there are megaloblast.

 Those are RBCs, can you believe that?
 Those RBCs?